Best Time Management Books

 Deep Work: Rules for Focused Success in a Distracted World by Cal Newport

-Deep Work is a comprehensive guide to productivity that explains the power of removing distractions.
-It also analyzes the science of productivity, and how you can trick your brain into being motivated.
+Deep Work is a comprehensive guide to productivity explaining distraction removal’s power.
+It also analyzes productivity science and methods for motivating your brain.

-Newport claims that the best way to get more meaningful work done is to work deeply.
-According to the expert himself, deep work means working on one task in a state of high concentration without distractions.
+Newport argues that accomplishing meaningful work requires working deeply.
+According to the expert, deep work means focusing on one task with high concentration and zero distractions.

-This book will remind you of the value of time and the danger of distractions.
+This book emphasizes time’s value and distractions’ dangers.
 According to The Bureau of Labor Statistics, the average worker spends 2 hours recovering from distractions.
-Deep Work will teach you how to develop the habit of working with 0 distractions.
+Deep Work teaches you to develop distraction-free work habits.

 6. Make Time: How to Focus on What Matters Every Day by Jake Knapp and John Zeratsky